 - Magpies are classified as a “light class” breed of duck.

 - Mature Magpie ducks weigh between three to five pounds, on average.

 - Indian Runner ducks were believed to have been used in the cross-breeding process that created Magpie ducks.
-The distinctly upright carriage on members of this breed, along with the feather colors and plumage pattern support such a belief.
+The distinctly upright carriage on members of this breed, along with the feather colors and plumage pattern, supports such a belief.

-- The feathering on Magpie ducks is predominantly white, with the exception of a large patch of colored plumage on both the back and crown of the head.
+- The feathering on Magpie ducks is predominantly white, except for a large patch of colored plumage on both the back and crown of the head.

 - Due to the head shape of the duck and the spot of colored plumage on the crown, it appears the ducks are wearing a flat cap on their heads.

-- Magpie ducks boast a long body, but one that is not as cylindrical in shape as the Indian Runner duck.
-The body carriage on these ducks are between 15 to 30 degrees horizontal when a Magpie is standing in a relaxed pose.
-The degree of horizontal stature is a little higher when one of these duck breed members becomes stressed.
+- Magpie ducks boast a long body, but one that is not as cylindrical as the Indian Runner duck.
+The body carriage on these ducks is between 15 to 30 degrees horizontal when a Magpie is standing in a relaxed pose.
+The degree of flat stature is a little higher when one of these duck breed members becomes stressed.

 - The heads of members of this breed are rather broad.

 - Bills of Magpie ducks are either yellow or orange in color and long in size.

 - The standard colors of Magpie ducks when graded for association listing or shows are black and white or blue and white.

 - This duck’s body carriage is fifteen to thirty degrees above horizontal when relaxed and slightly higher when agitated.
 Standard varieties include Blacks and Blues.
 Some breeders have also developed nonstandard color varieties.

 - Both the webbed feet and legs of Magpie ducks are orange.